 Wolfram Camp remediation project

-Tungsten was discovered around Wolfram Camp in 1891.
-While there were various mining operations at the site in the 1970s, the most recent operation was commissioned in 2008 and abandoned in 2018.
-Wolfram Camp mine was not decommissioned or rehabilitated before it was abandoned, and hazards exist that pose risks to public health and safety, and the environment.
+Tungsten was discovered around Wolfram Camp in 1891, with various mining operations at the site taking place over an extended time.
+The most recent open-cut mining operation was commissioned in 2008 and abandoned in 2018.

 Photo gallery